pafry7/react-native-widget-sync/README.md

-> It was supposed to be the npm module - work is postponed.
+> The development of the npm module has been temporarily postponed.

 # react-native-widget-sync